 Pursuant to paragraph 7, chartering CCMs and flag CCMs will cooperate for the appropriate management of the vessel to ensure compliance.

-For a carrier vessel that is flagged to a non-CCM and is included on the WCPFC Interim Register of non-Member Carrier and Bunker Vessels, the vessel master shall be responsible for reporting against the vessel unless it is operating under a charter arrangement.

 A WCPFC Transhipment Declaration, including the information set out in Annex I shall be completed by both the offloading and receiving vessel for each transhipment in the Convention Area, and each transhipment of catch taken in the Convention Area.
-Where required in this Measure the Transhipment Declaration shall be sent to the Executive Director.
+Where required in this Measure the Transhipment Declaration shall be sent via electronic reporting to the Commission Secretariat.

 CCMs shall report on all transhipment activities covered by this Measure (including transhipment activities that occur in ports or EEZs) as part of their Annual Report in accordance with the guidelines at Annex II.
-In doing so, CCMs shall take all reasonable steps to validate and where possible, correct information received from vessels undertaking transhipment using all available information such as catch and effort data, position data, observer reports and port monitoring data.
+In doing so, CCMs shall take all reasonable steps to validate and where possible, correct information received from vessels undertaking transhipment using all available information such as carrier daily activity reports, catch and effort data, position data, observer reports and port monitoring data.

-Notices to the Executive Director under paragraphs 24 and 35.a.iii shall be given via a means of two-way communication by data (e.g., telex, facsimile, email).
+Notices to the Commission Secretariat under paragraphs 24 and 35.a.iii shall be submitted electronically with the preferred method being in accordance with WCPFC E-reporting Standards for high seas transhipment declarations and high seas transshipment .
 The CCMs responsible for reporting against both the offloading and receiving vessels are responsible for providing notices, but may authorise the vessel or the vessel operator to provide notices directly.
 Notices must include the information set out in Annex III.

+Each fish carrier vessel carrying fish caught in the WCPFC Area or intending to transship in the WCPFC Area shall complete a daily activity log in accordance with paragraphs 39 – 41.
+The CCM responsible for reporting by the carrier vessel is responsible for transmitting a carrier vessels daily activity report at least every 24 hours via electronic reporting to the Commission Secretariat.

-Each CCM shall ensure that vessels they are responsible for carry observers from the WCPFC Regional Observer Programme (ROP) to observe transhipments at sea as follows:
+Each CCM shall ensure that vessels they are responsible for carrying observers from the WCPFC Regional Observer Programme (ROP) to observe transhipments at sea as follows:

-for transhipments to receiving vessels less than or equal to 33 meters in length, and not involving purse seine caught fish or frozen longline caught fish, 100% observer coverage starting on the effective date of this Measure, with the observer(s) deployed on either the offloading vessel or receiving vessel;
+for transhipments to receiving vessels less than or equal to 33 meters in length, and not involving purse seine caught fish or frozen longline caught fish, 100% observer coverage, with the observer(s) deployed on either the offloading vessel or receiving vessel;

-for transhipments other than those covered by subparagraph (a) and involving only troll-caught or pole-and-line-caught fish, 100% observer coverage starting 1 January 2013, with the observer(s) deployed on the receiving vessel.
+for transhipments other than those covered by subparagraph (a), 100% observer coverage, with the observer(s) deployed on the receiving vessel.

-for transhipments other than those covered by subparagraphs (a) and (b), 100% observer coverage starting on the effective date of this Measure, with the observer(s) deployed on the receiving vessel.

-Observers shall monitor implementation of this Measure and confirm to the extent possible that the transshipped quantities of fish are consistent with other information available to the observer, which may include:
+Observers shall monitor implementation of this Measure and collect the Minimum Data Fields (MDF) for Observer Transhipment Monitoring, as adopted in December 2022.
+The MDF for Observer Transhipment Monitoring shall be submitted to the Secretariat in accord with the ROP Agreed Minimum Standards and Guidelines.
+ROP Observers shall also confirm to the extent possible that the transshipped quantities of fish are consistent with other information available to the observer, which may include:

 the catch reported in the WCPFC Transshipment Declaration;